9.1 Placement and Review of Positions

 9.1.1 New Positions

-New Positions within the scope of ASPA will be placed in a family and phase by Human Resources based on the criteria matrix established for positions within the scope of ASPA.
+New Positions within the scope of ASPA will be placed in a family and phase by People and Resources based on the criteria matrix established for positions within the scope of ASPA.
 Any member and/or manager who believes the position has been inappropriately placed may request a review in accordance with Article 9.1.2.

 9.1.2 Review of Position Job Family and/or Phase